ErinaTheDummy/SwordToShield/Character_Creation/Classes/Sorcerer.md

 | -------------- | -------------------------------------------------- |

 ```
+### Mindlink (level 1)
+As an action you may choose to create a psychic link between you and up to 3
+creatures, this mindlink lasts for 1 hour.
+For the duration you and the other
+mind linked creatures may communicate psychically with each other over any
+distance as long as you are on the same plane.

+### Esoteric Static (level 4)
+As a reaction to being targeted by an attack you may expend 2 mana and 2 hit
+dice to create a field of esoteric energy to fog the minds of those around you.
+All hostile creatures within 30 feet of you and the creature that targeted you
+must make a charisma saving throw against your spell save DC or be paralyzed
+until your next turn.

-### Abyssal Transformation (6th Level)
+### Eldritch Form (6th Level)
-Your body takes on aspects of an unfathomable creature.
+You power grows and festers beneath the surface, allowing you to unleash it
+fully in short bursts through massive energy expenditure.
 You may expend a bonus
-action and 5 hit dice on your turn to gain the following benefits for 1 minute:
+action and 5 hit dice on your turn to gain the following benefits for 10 minutes:

-- You gain a flying speed of 60 feet, this speed is hovering, meaning you do not
+- You gain a hovering flying speed of 60 feet
-fall if knocked prone in this state.
 - You gain a swimming speed equal to twice your walking speed.
-- You gain truesight, meaning you are capable of seeing through any illusions,
+- You gain truesight
-invisible creatures, and into the ethereal plane.
 - You become slimy and squishy, being able to fit through a hole as small as 1
-inch wide.
+square inch.
 - You gain 5d4 temporary hitpoints
+- Your appearance may alter drastically or stay exactly the same

 ## Fireborne
+# As of this current build, Fireborne is Incomplete
-Either through draconic lineage or devilish influence, your magic tends twords
+Either through draconic lineage or hellish influence, your magic tends twords
-fires and flames.
+fire and flame.

 ### Origin Spells
 You gain the following spells thanks to your supernatural origin.
 These spells